tu-yaxin/tu-yaxin.github.io/_pages/about.md

 - **On SNARGs, $i\mathcal{O}$, and Falsifiability**  \
   Alex Lombardi, *Yaxin Tu*, Daniel Wichs  \
-  Submitted to CRYPTO 2026 \
+  Submitted to Crypto 2026 \
   <details>
   <summary>Abstract</summary> <div style="padding-left: 40px; padding-right: 10px; text-align: justify; color: #7a8288; max-width: 800px;">
     The Gentry-Wichs barrier (STOC '11) rules out constructions of succinct non-interactive arguments (SNARGs) for $\mathsf{NP}$ with black-box security proofs under falsifiable assumptions.
 On the other hand, a recent work of Waters and Wu (CRYPTO '25) constructs SNARGs for NP from subexponentially secure indistinguishability obfuscation and one-way functions.
 This naturally suggests the following two questions: what kinds of SNARG constructions does the Gentry-Wichs technique actually rule out, and is the apparent unfalsifiability of $i\mathcal{O}$ helpful for circumventing Gentry-Wichs?<br><br>